2gis/loggo/README.md

 	}
 }
 ```

-This logic is trying to avoid possible overrides between user log and environment fields.
+This keys-based approach is a try to avoid possible overwrites between user log and environment fields, but preserving
-Using the same values of control keys is not recommended, as it can lead to the loss of values of certain fields.
+backward compatibility.
+Using the same values of control keys is not recommended, as it can lead to the loss of values
+of certain fields.

 ### Reserved fields

 Some field names are considered service ones and **are removed** from the record after processing.
 Incomplete list of